 Whether a fitness enthusiast with home equipment or a gym owner, putting hygiene first is a must.
 Not only can unsanitary equipment put off potential users, but the lack of a rigorous cleaning regime may allow germs to accumulate and contaminate those who come into contact with them.
 If precautions are not taken to prevent this, the unwary fitness enthusiast's urge to keep fit may well lead to an illness, and the need to put a training programme on hold during the recovery period.

 A Germ Playground

-A regular cleaning routine in the gym not only results in a decreased likelihood of becoming ill, it also enhances the equipment's effectiveness.
+A regular cleaning routine in the gym not only results in a decreased likelihood of becoming ill, but it also enhances the equipment's effectiveness.
 For instance, fitness machines with heart-rate sensors are very sensitive and will be less accurate if the sensor pads are dirty, and machines will gradually become damaged if they are exposed to sweat and dust.
 Whilst most gyms provide sanitising spray to be used on machinery, and this should definitely be taken advantage of, it would not hurt to carry a little bottle of hand sanitiser and ensure hands are washed both before and after a training session.
 Workout kit should be removed from gym bags and put on a warm wash cycle as soon as possible after a training session.
 Some also recommend using supplements to boost the immune system, in order to reduce the chances of becoming ill.

 Finally, when embarking on a training regime, no matter how determined the participant they should follow the rules of common sense when it comes to their health.
 If they have an illness, they would be advised to take a day or two out of their training programme.
 The dangers of going to the gym when unwell are not only that others may be infected, but a person who is unwell may injure themselves through lack of focus due to their illness, potentially resulting in having to drop their training routine, at least for a short while.